Seagate/TCGstorageAPI/README.md

 The docker container needs to be run in the privileged mode since you are accessing the device.
 To run the docker container, run the following command "sudo docker run -it --privileged docker-image-name /bin/bash".
 A new bash shell should appear indicating the running container, you can run the sedcfg.py script from the bash.

 Example: sudo docker run -it --privileged tcgstorageapi-centos /bin/bash

-### Example
-Look in the samples directory and run the script sample_cli.py.

-WARNING: the credentials for the Admin and Users are hardcoded in the example and should be changed!

-The API can support key managers.

-The example currently works with 2 bands (TCG Ranges).

-The example script must be run as Administrator/root.

 ## How to contribute